✨ September Sale! ✨

 Should I play the lotto and day trade

-Let me be clear.
-The message here isn’t: “You don’t have what it takes to day trade, so don’t try”.
-The message IS: “We expect randomness to occur in both the lottery and stock picking, so while we expect winners to exist, that isn’t evidence that it’s a skill based game that can be replicated.”
+The message here isn’t: “You’re not as smart as those other day traders, so don’t try”.
+The message IS: “We expect randomness to occur in both the lottery and stock picking, so while we know some winners will exist, that isn’t evidence that it’s a skill based game that can be replicated.”

 And ironically, none of the above actually requires beating the market, just crafting a message that appears like winning.
 Yet there ARE some winners.
 I’m sure I’ve met and talked to some of them.
 That’s because there’s randomness in the market.
 If everyone is picking stocks at random we know some of those stock pickers will outperform.
 But was it skill or luck?
 Those who win are quick to credit their system, skill, knowledge, or research.
 Of course they would.
 They put in the work, it paid off in profit.